Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Sun hat

-What to Pack for the Manaslu Circuit: Complete Manaslu Packing List
+Complete Manaslu Circuit Packing List

 - Layers are key.
 The weather and temperature can change quickly.
 You’ll also warm up while trekking and cool down quickly during breaks.